 Enjoy Bengala Dyeing at the Japan Heritage Site "Fukiya Furusato Village" | The Charm of Japan Red

-The Bengala dyeing experience requires a reservation in advance and can be applied for by phone or email.
+The Bengala dyeing experience requires advance reservations and can be made by phone or email.
 Same-day reservations may be possible, but it is recommended that you inquire in advance.

 Reservation phone number: 090-8999-0477